etoler1841/pos-api/readme.md

 This API is used to facilitate communication between the [Price Busters Games website](http://www.pricebustersgames.com) and the **PHP Desktop POS** application.
 ## Connecting to the API
 All API calls must include the following HTTP header:
->Authorization: bearer $token
+>Authorization: bearer {token}

-Where $token is the unique security token assigned to each store.
+Where {token} is the unique security token assigned to each store.
 ## Categories (GET)
 >**URI:** http://www.pricebustersgames.com/pbadmin/pos-api/category/{id}